The AHI Health Home Care Management initiative began in 2012.

 These counties populate a land mass that is about 24 times larger than New York City’s five boroughs, with a population that is 1/28th the size.
 A small population spread across a large region can lead to a tremendous number of geographic challenges and scarcity of services.

 The AHI Health Home encourages collaboration across agencies as much as possible.
 Our Health Home service providers share resources and best practices with one another.
-Given our rural geography, this coordination and collaboration is especially critical in ensuring excellent care management.
+Given our rural geography, this coordination and collaboration are especially critical in ensuring excellent care management.

-|As of January 2014||As of January 2015||As of January 2016|
+,As of January 2014,As of January 2015, As of January 2016

-How the AHI Health Home Works
+How the AHI Health Home Care Management Program Works

 - Assigned by the New York State Department of Health (NYS DOH);